Special Report — April 2026

 Consumer Durables: -0.8 at One Year

 This is the worst-hit sector.
-Tariffs at 30–50% on Chinese imports are existential for an industry that moved its entire manufacturing base offshore over 30 years.
+High tariffs on Chinese imports are existential for an industry that moved its entire manufacturing base offshore over 30 years.
 You cannot reshore sneaker production.
 You cannot reshore consumer electronics assembly.
 You cannot reshore toy manufacturing.
 The supply chains took decades to build and cannot be rebuilt in a presidential term.
-A 50% border tax is a 50% cost increase that gets passed directly to consumers — or absorbed as margin destruction.
+A steep border tax is a direct cost increase that gets passed to consumers — or absorbed as margin destruction.
 There is no third option.
 AI adoption in this sector is real (smart appliances, connected devices) but irrelevant relative to a tariff that taxes the fundamental act of importing the product.
+As of May 2026, the headline rates are lower and legally contested than at the April peak — the IEEPA reciprocal tariffs were struck down and replaced with a temporary 10% Section 122 tariff — but the structural vulnerability stands: this is the sector with the least room to absorb whatever rate survives the courts.

 Overwhelm Factor: 0.2